n8n-io/self-hosted-ai-starter-kit/README.md

 docker compose --profile cpu up
 ```

+> [!TIP]
-If you’re using a Mac with an M1 or newer processor, you can run Ollama on
+> If you’re using a Mac with an M1 or newer processor, you can run Ollama on
-your host machine for faster GPU inference.
+> your host machine for faster GPU inference.
 Unfortunately, you can’t expose
-the GPU to Docker instances.
-Check the [Ollama homepage](https://ollama.com/)
+> the GPU to Docker instances.
+Check the
-for installation instructions, and use `http://host.docker.internal:11434/` as
+> [Ollama homepage](https://ollama.com/) for installation instructions, and
-the Ollama host in your credentials.
+> use `http://host.docker.internal:11434/` as the Ollama host in your
+> credentials.

 ## ⚡️ Quick start and usage